Welcome to today's edition of the Rush 24-7 podcast.

 Merry Christmas, holiday revelers.

-It's it's patently absurd, but I still love it when liberals are called racists by their own constituents.
+But I still love it when liberals are called racists by their own constituents.

-I think 70% of the transit workers in New York are uh people of color, and so they're being discriminated against.
+I think 70% of the transit workers in New York are people of color, and so they're being discriminated against.

-They put up a website, the transit workers did to get feedback from the people expecting all kinds of support.
+The transit workers did get feedback from the people expecting all kinds of support.

-They got opposition four to one, and some of the retorts that they got made them shut down the website.
+And some of the retorts that they got made them shut down the website.

-One guy wrote in and said, You know what?
+One guy wrote in and said, you know what?

 I understand what you people are doing, but you have to understand something.